CreadDiscans/ServiceDesigner/TUTORIAL.md

 > ![React Native](./asset/img/reactNative.gif)
 > * Before using **React Native** element, set the screen as mobile by clicking one of the buttons from the bottom.
 > * You can set the screen _to Portrait_ or _to Landscape_ easily through these buttons.
-> * Just Choose one screen that you want to work with UI.
+> * Just Choose one screen that you want to work with UI design.
 > * Then right-click and add element and input the name of compomnent what you need.

 ### RN Elements